natcap/natural-capital-footprint-impact/README.md

 {???
 Add details about the output fields - names, units, description, etc. An example for each would be good too. ???}

 ### Footprint statistics vector
 The output vector attribute table is based on the point or polygon asset vector provided as input.
-Using the provided service list, 30 columns named `<service>_<statistic>` are added to the original attribute table, one for each combination of the 5 ecosystem services and these 6 statistics:
+Using the provided service list, 30 columns named `<es_id>_<statistic>` are added to the original attribute table, one for each combination of the 5 ecosystem services and these 6 statistics:

 - `max`: maximum service value within the asset footprint
 - `mean`: mean service value within the asset footprint